willowell/classic_computer_science_problems_in_rust/README.md

 *However*, this implementation does *not* use unstable / nightly Rust.
 All you need is a stable Rust toolchain for this implementation.

+## How this Repository is Organized

+This repository consists of a `/src` directory that holds shared code and a `/book` directory that consists of binary entrypoints which may or may not use code from the `/src` directory.

+This implementation sits somewhere between the Swift and Java implementations - the shared `/src` directory is not unlike the shared `Sources` in the Swift Playground implementation, but this implementation uses ostensibly standalone entrypoints

 ## License

 In keeping with Rust ecosystem conventions, this repository is dual-licensed under the Apache-2.0 license and the MIT license.